Webpage schema

 What makes the WebPage Schema Properties generate more organic traffic?

 The inLinks NLP algorithm is generally much better at spotting topics in content than Google’s NLP algorithm is.
 Let’s take a clear example, by using the free tool on the inlinks.net home page.
 We analyzed the science page of the New York Times on the 19th October 2023.
-Google’s NLP algorithm found 8 topics, but inLinks spotted 48! that’s 6X more!
+Google’s NLP algorithm found 8 topics, but inLinks spotted 48!
+That’s 6X more!

 By adding the main topics that the web page is about into the “About” property, Google is able to easily read and digest these concepts and add them AS IF they had been found in their NLP pass.
 It works like this: